kli8nt/backend/README.md

 - [x] Making deployment environment using Github deployment API
 - [x] Making Git hook for future push triggers
 - [x] Making Git Status Check when starting the process and when done!
+- [x] Adding website to repo about section
+- [x] Making deployment environemnt active and adding logs url (if available)
 - [x] Allocating subdomain CNAME using Cloudflare API
 - [x] Database models and intializers
 - [ ] Controllers logic